 How many times have we paused while reading a book and had the feeling that we were inside a structure built, knowingly or unknowingly, by the writer?
-Not simply the ability to picture in our minds the locations or architectural settings described in the text, but rather the sense of being immersed in a space, a literary space, designed by someone else.
+Not simply imagining the locations and architectural settings described in the text, but rather sensing our being immersed in a space, a literary space, designed by someone else.

-Architectural metaphors are often used in the discussion of literature, as in “the architecture of a novel”.
-In any real architectural project, there are ideas that need to be designed and conveyed, a supporting structure, sequences of spaces, surprises and suspensions, hierarchies of space and function, and so on.
-In creative writing, many of the challenges seem to be similar.
-For example, how should different strands of narrative be intertwined?
+Architectural metaphors are often used to describe literature, as in “the architecture of a novel”.
+Similarly, in any architectural project there is an inherent “narrative” structure, e.g. a sequence of spaces, surprises and suspensions, hierarchies of space and function, and so on.
+By using architecture to explore narrative we discover how many of the challenges that writers face are similar to those of architects: How should different strands of narrative be intertwined?
 How can chronology be rearranged in a plot sequence?
 How is tension expressed?
 What do certain narrative sequences and omissions convey or mean?
 How do characters connect?

-As a cross-disciplinary workshop, the Laboratory of Literary Architecture can be adapted for both writing and architecture students, as it explores how pure, spatial, wordless thought is an essential aspect of both literary and architectural structures.
+The Laboratory of Literary Architecture is a cross-disciplinary exploration of narrative and space.
+It is for anyone interested in literature — from high school through graduate school and beyond — and, in particular, for writing, literature, and architecture students and professionals, as it explores how pure, spatial, wordless thought is an essential aspect of both literary and architectural structures.